-Prospects of Sericulture in India: Sericulture industry in different states, Employment opportunities in mulberry and non-mulberry sericulture sector, Economics in small scale and large-scale silk worm rearing, Scope for women entrepreneurs in sericulture sector (http://csb.gov.in/services/training/entrepreneurship/ http://ministryoftextiles.gov.in/sites/default/files/note-on-sericulture-English-Jan2019.pdf http://www.researchjournal.co.in/upload/assignments/5\188-190.pdf)
+Prospectus of Sericulture in India: Sericulture industry in different states, Employment opportunities in mulberry and non-mulberry sericulturesector, Economics in small scale and large-scale silk worm rearing, Scope for women entrepreneurs in sericulture sector,

 - 1. Study of the life cycle of different species of silk moths Bombyx mori, Philosamia ricini, Antherea paphia/Antherea mylitta, Antherea assama and silk secreted by them. - 2.
 Study of the sexual dimorphism in caterpillar, pupae and adults of Bombyx mori. - 3.
 Study of the structure of silk gland of mulberry silk worms. - 4.
 Study of rearing house and different appliances used in rearing of mulberry silk worms. - 5.
 Study of the different disinfectants used in silkworm rearing houses. - 6.
 Study of different types of mountages from specimen/photographs. - 7.
-Analysis of silk fibre quality- Visual examination, thickness, purity. - 8.
-Study of the parasites and predators of silk worms and their control- Uzi fly, Dermestid beetle, Vertebrates. - 9.
-Study of silkworm diseases and their control- Pebrine, Flacherie, Grasserie, Muscardine. - 10.
-Submission of a report on visit to a 'Sericulture Institute'/'Various Sericulture Centres in India'.
+Analysis of silk fibre quality Visual examination, thickness, purity. - 8.
+Study of the parasites and predators of silk worms and their control Uzi fly, Dermestid beetle, Vertebrates. - 9.
+Study of silkworm diseases and their control Pebrine, Flacherie, Grasserie, Muscardine. - 10.
+Submission of a report on visit to 'Sericulture Institute'/ 'Various Sericulture Centres in India'.

 Information and concepts about benefits of silkworms in human life and how these benefits can be reaped, will be imparted through classroom lectures to inculcate a conceptual base among the students about the subject.
-Learning through observations of silkworms in nature and study of rearing technology will be assisted through visits to various sericulture institutes, which will create interest, enhance their understanding and inculcate entrepreneurial skills among students to set up SMEs.
-Blended learning including chalk-n-talk method and e-learning will be encouraged to make students' learning more dynamic.
-Enquiry-based collaborative learning through presentations, debates, group discussions, and roundtables on the various aspects of silkworm biology will be promoted, to not only ensure effective learning and understanding of the concepts, but also to inculcate confidence in the students.
+Learning through observations of silkworms in nature and study of rearing technology will be assisted through visits to various sericulture institutes which will create interest, enhance their understanding and inculcate entrepreneurial skills among students to set up SMEs.
+Blended learning including chalk-n-talk method and e-learning will be encouraged to make student's learning more dynamic.
+Inquiry-based collaborative learning environment through presentations, debates, group discussions, and roundtables on the various aspects of silkworm biology will be promoted to not only ensure effective learning and understanding of the concepts, but also to inculcate confidence in the students.
 Field-based project activities and hands-on exposure have been added to make students aware about handling of worms and their rearing methods.
 Visit to various sericulture institutes will clarify their concepts about the bees and their rearing technology.